 Another possible out of cycle solution, if the Board agrees that this is a housekeeping issue, would be for the Board to adopt a delegation to the Commissioner to identify all the area regulations restricting stream obstruction and adopt a housekeeping edit to each area's regulations to extend the area restrictions to channels and side channels.
-This option would present less possibility of public confusion because the restrictions on stream obstruction in each area could be understood without referring back to statewide regulations and because it would make area restrictions more consistent (i.e. if the stream restriction is one-half, the channel restriction would also be one-half, and if the stream restriction is two-thirds, the channel restriction would also be two-thirds).
+This option would present less possibility of public confusion because the restrictions on stream obstruction in each area could be understood without referring back to statewide regulations and because it would make area restrictions more consistent (i.e. if the stream restriction is one-half, the channel restriction would also be two-thirds).